-- 1.1 By Notice of Appeal received on the 12th day of October, 2017 the Appellant appealed against the determination of the Respondent pursuant to which the net annual value '(the NAV') of the above relevant Property ("the subject property") was fixed in the sum of €152,600. - 1.2 The sole ground of appeal as set out in the Notice of Appeal is that the determination of the valuation of the Property is not a determination that accords with that required to be achieved by section 19 (5) of the Act because -
+1.1 By Notice of Appeal received on the 12^{th} day of October, 2017 the Appellant appealed against the determination of the Respondent pursuant to which the net annual value '(the NAV') of the above relevant Property ("the subject property") was fixed in the sum of $\in 118,200$.

+Deputy Chairperson Member Member

+APPELLANT

+RESPONDENT

+1.2 The sole ground of appeal as set out in the Notice of Appeal is that the determination of the valuation of the subject property is not a determination that accords with that required to be achieved by section 19 (5) of the Act because :

-- "1.
+"1.
 The Valuation of the subject property is excessive and inequitable.
-The property's value is not in line with its actual and potential rental value. - 2.
-Subject Property is let at Property let on a 10-year FRI lease from 12^{th} April 2015 at a rent of $\[\in \] 132,000$ no breaks." - 1.3 The Appellant considers that the valuation of the subject property ought to have been determined in the sum of €132,000.
+The property's value is not in line with its actual and potential rental value.

+2. PN2148150 is let on a 10 year FRI lease from 12^{th} April 2015 at a rent of $\notin 132,000$ no breaks and provides by far and away the bets [sic] evidence for the subject in terms of relative value being next door to the subject."

+1.3 The Appellant considers that the valuation of the subject property ought to have been determined in the sum of $\in 103,400$.